-Note: The following general principles for combining disciplines in this programme prevail:
+The following general principles for combining disciplines in this programme prevail:

-- If a discipline (subject) does not offer two semester modules (4 quarter modules) per year level, students should consult the relevant head of department of the particular discipline regarding potential supplementing with other relevant modules. - If any language disciplines (language subject) are selected, the module choices that are prescribed in the language groups and in the alphabetical list of modules must be taken into account.
+• If a discipline (subject) does not offer two semester modules per year level, students should consult the relevant head of department of the particular discipline regarding potential supplementing with other relevant modules.

-- This programme also provides for students who register for Humanities Special (Extended programme). - Credits for 1st-year modules are [12 credits] at yr level 1 per semester, [20 credits] at yr level 2 per semester and [30 credits] at yr level 3 per semester, unless indicated otherwise. - A few disciplines (subjects) from other faculties may be included in this programme but the following restrictions are applicable: only two of the four first-year subjects, one of the three second-year subjects, and one of the two third-year subjects may be selected from another faculty.
-Only the following disciplines from other faculties may be included in the programme: - Biblical and religious studies (REL 110,120) - Education (OPV) - Geography (ENV 101,201, 301; GGY 156, 168, 201, 301, 383; GIS 221) - Economics (EKN) - Information science (INL) - Mathematics (WTW) - Public administration (PAD) - Statistics (STK) - Consult the yearbook of the relevant faculty that offers these disciplines regarding the credit values, presentation modes and possible prerequisites. - In order to continue with postgraduate studies in a specific discipline a student needs to do 6 semester modules or 12 quarter modules in the discipline over the three years of study.
+- If any language disciplines (language subjects) are selected, the module choices that are prescribed in the language groups and in the alphabetical list of modules must be taken into account. - A few disciplines (subjects) from other faculties may be included in this programme but the following restrictions are applicable: - only one of the three second-year subjects, and one of the two third-year subjects may be selected from another faculty. - Only the following disciplines from other faculties may be included in the programme from the second year of study: - Biblical and religious studies (REL) - Information science (INL) - Education (OPV) - Geography (GGY) - Consult the yearbook of the relevant faculty that offers these disciplines regarding the credit values, presentation modes and possible prerequisites. - This degree requires two majors, that is, disciplines fully taken at first-, second- and third-year levels.
+This enables a student admission to postgraduate studies in either discipline taken as a major, provided the admission requirements for the postgraduate programme have been met.